 The range of vocabulary I had been using with other foreigners during the academic year was quite limited and the intonation I had developed was unnatural.
 Worse even though I had taken classes with first-year French students and gained a university diploma (as I had figured out how to pass exams), I could not understand the French themselves.
 So what kind of French had I actually learnt?

 My experience in France is not unique.
 I often hear a complaint among non-native English speakers, in countries like the Netherlands, where English is often used as a lingua franca instead of the national language, Dutch.
 It goes something like: “Oh you English, Irish and Scots, you are so hard to understand … why can’t you speak more clearly?
-I have no problems understanding the Dutch [in English and not Dutch, of course] and other foreigners” [said heavily accented with non-native intonation].
+I have no problems understanding the Dutch and other foreigners” .
 It’s clear that they are suffering from the same false sense of achievement in English that I had after my first year in France.
 They don’t actually speak and understand English but instead are using a pidgin variant.

 This is what I see as the danger of learning a language via a community of non-native speakers.
 Ultimately, you learn a form of pidgin as opposed to the language you want to learn.
 After my academic year in France, it took me a long time to correct the unnatural intonation, pronunciation and grammar patterns that had become ingrained in my (pidgin) French (if I even managed to exorcise them 100%, which I doubt).